 Honduran textile companies are ramping up synthetics output in Honduras.
 One such company is Elcatex, a company dedicated to producing knit fabrics, cut parts and full-package programs.
 Founded in 1984, the 500,000-square-foot mill has a capacity of 2 million pounds per week.
 In addition to its textile manufacturing investments, Elcatex operates Latin America’s largest above-ground photovoltaic generator that has a capacity of 7.5 megawatts, and also uses other forms of renewable energy including biomass.

-Ahead of the Apparel Summit of the Americas in Honduras, AAPN’s Mike Todaro chatted with Jesus Canahauti, general manager, Elcatex, about his company and the Honduras 2020 initiative.
+Ahead of the Apparel Summit of the Americas in Honduras, AAPN’s Mike Todaro chatted with Jesus Canahuati, general manager, Elcatex, about his company and the Honduras 2020 initiative.

 Mike Todaro: Why are you working in this industry?

-Jesus Canahauti: I was born into this industry.
-In 1959, my father, Juan Canahauti, and his wife traveled to the United States where they met the brand Lovable.
+Jesus Canahuati: I was born into this industry.
+In 1959, my father, Juan Canahuati, and his wife traveled to the United States where they met the brand Lovable.
 That same year, he obtained the line’s distribution rights in Honduras.

 In 1965, he took the first step from distribution to actual production in what would become his own factory, Lovable of Honduras.
 Seeing the need for raw material within the country, in 1984 he created the company Elásticos Centroamericanos y Textiles, or ELCATEX.